MSanteler/foundryvtt-dice-so-nice/README.md

  * (Optional) edge: Colors of the edges
  * texture: ID of the texture to use if "None / Auto (Theme)" is selected in the settings.
  * If it is a custom texture, make sure to call this function after the Promise from "addTexture" is resolved.
+ * The "apply" parameter have 3 modes :
+ * - "no" just register the colorset.
+ * - "default" apply the colorset if the player didn't already change his dices appearance for this world.
+ * - "force" apply the colorset and the player can't change the colors himself
  * @param {Object} colorset
+ * @param {String} apply = "no" (default)|"default"|"force"
  */
 dice3d.addColorset({
     name: '13a',